|SSM Cardinal Glennon Children's Medical Center|

 Sometimes a child might have painless lumps that can be felt in the lymph nodes of the neck, underarm, or groin area.
 These lumps of leukemia cells (called chloromas) can develop anywhere in the body.

-The subtypes of AML are classified according to the way the cells look under a microscope.
 If a doctor suspects leukemia, a child may undergo tests that include:

 Because it can progress so quickly, there is no staging system for AML.
 Doctors generally characterize the disease as newly diagnosed or in remission.